mbengiivy/NBA-Notification-System/README.md

 The task is to set up the system to send notifications on the game stats.
 I took the challenge to upgrade my code to not only send game notifications but also send stadiums available as well.
 I also got the chance to learn the AWS services more and interact with different settings eg. roles and policies.

+NB.
+You must set the environment variables(NBA_API_KEY and SNS_TOPIC_ARN)in the configurations bar in lambda